 Are you curious about our beautiful country, our “Bel Paese”?
 Do you want to know more about the country that everyone would like to visit?
 Last year Sasha, one of my closest friends, spent one week here; she wanted to go sightseeing around Italy.
 But in the end, one week was not enough.
 Every city and every region has their own typical features, so you need plenty of time to cover our whole peninsula.
 Every single village is worth a visit: from the sea to the mountains, from the hills to the romantic and rustic countryside.
 Where should you go?
 Everywhere of course!
 Take plenty of time and plan a long holiday.
 You won’t regret it.

 What is the most authentic Italian food?

-Every Region has got its own typical dishes- a lot of them are not described in any guidebooks, but they are really delicious, unforgettable.
-Here there are just a few to make you droll:
+Every region has its own typical dishes; a lot of them are not described in any guidebooks, but they are really delicious and unforgettable.
+Here are just a few favorites to make you drool:

 - Neapolitan pizza

 - Arancini (stuffed rice balls) and Sicilian cannoli

 - Ice cream and granita (italian ices)